-Irinotecan Hydrochloride and Temozolomide With Temsirolimus or Monoclonal Antibody Ch14.18 in Treating Younger Patients With Refractory or Relapsed Neuroblastoma
+Irinotecan Hydrochloride and Temozolomide with Temsirolimus or Dinutuximab in Treating Younger Patients with Refractory or Relapsed Neuroblastoma

 Basic Trial Information

-This randomized phase II trial studies how well irinotecan hydrochloride and temozolomide with temsirolimus or monoclonal antibody Ch14.18 work in treating younger patients with neuroblastoma that has returned or does not respond to treatment.
+This randomized phase II trial studies how well irinotecan hydrochloride and temozolomide with temsirolimus or dinutuximab work in treating younger patients with neuroblastoma that has returned or does not respond to treatment.
 Drugs used in chemotherapy, such as irinotecan hydrochloride and temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Temsirolimus may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as monoclonal antibody Ch14.18, may find tumor cells and help kill them or carry tumor-killing substances to them.
-It is not yet known whether giving irinotecan hydrochloride and temozolomide together with temsirolimus or monoclonal antibody Ch14.18 is more effective in treating neuroblastoma.
+Monoclonal antibodies, such as dinutuximab, may find tumor cells and help kill them or carry tumor-killing substances to them.
+It is not yet known whether giving irinotecan hydrochloride and temozolomide together with temsirolimus or dinutuximab is more effective in treating neuroblastoma.

 Further Study Information

-I. To identify whether temsirolimus or ch14.18 (monoclonal antibody Ch14.18) is the optimal therapeutic agent to consider for further testing in a future Phase III randomized trial for treatment of newly diagnosed high-risk neuroblastoma.
+I. To identify whether temsirolimus or ch14.18 (dinutuximab) is the optimal therapeutic agent to consider for further testing in a future Phase III randomized trial for treatment of newly diagnosed high-risk neuroblastoma.

 V. To determine the concordance between tumor responses as defined by standard International Neuroblastoma Response Criteria (INRC) versus response per the revised INRC.

 VI.
-To study the clinical relevance of naturally occurring anti-glycan antibodies in patients receiving ch14.18 antibody.
+To study the clinical relevance of naturally occurring anti-glycan antibodies in patients receiving ch14.18 (dinutuximab) antibody.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive temozolomide orally (PO) on days 1-5, irinotecan hydrochloride intravenously (IV) over 90 minutes on days 1-5, and temsirolimus IV over 30 minutes on days 1 and 8.
+ARM I (CLOSED TO ACCRUAL 06/17/2016): Patients receive temozolomide orally (PO) on days 1-5, irinotecan hydrochloride intravenously (IV) over 90 minutes on days 1-5, and temsirolimus IV over 30 minutes on days 1 and 8.